Query expansion: Precision and recall trade-offs

 Search engines invoke query expansion to increase the quality of user search results.
 It is assumed that users do not always formulate search queries using the best terms.
 Best in this case may be because the database does not contain the user entered terms.

 By stemming a user-entered term, more documents are matched, as the alternate word forms for a user entered term are matched as well, increasing the total recall.
 This comes at the expense of reducing the precision.
 By expanding a search query to search for the synonyms of a user entered term, the recall is also increased at the expense of precision.
 This is due to the nature of the equation of how precision is calculated, in that a larger recall implicitly causes a decrease in precision, given that factors of recall are part of the denominator.
-It is also inferred that a larger recall negatively impacts overall search result quality, given that many users do not want more results to comb through, regardless of the precision.
+Furthermore, a higher recall can negatively affect the user experience, as most users perfect fewer, more relevant results rather than a large volume of loosely related ones.

 The goal of query expansion in this regard is by increasing recall, precision can potentially increase (rather than decrease as mathematically equated), by including in the result set pages which are more relevant (of higher quality), or at least equally relevant.
 Pages which would not be included in the result set, which have the potential to be more relevant to the user's desired query, are included, and without query expansion would not have, regardless of relevance.
 At the same time, many of the current commercial search engines use word frequency (tf-idf) to assist in ranking.
-By ranking the occurrences of both the user entered words and synonyms and alternate morphological forms, documents with a higher density (high frequency and close proximity) tend to migrate higher up in the search results, leading to a higher quality of the search results near the top of the results, despite the larger recall.
+By ranking the occurrences of both the "user-entered words" and synonyms and alternate morphological forms, documents with a higher density (high frequency and close proximity) tend to migrate higher up in the search results, leading to a higher quality of the search results near the top of the results, despite the larger recall.